Connect with others who understand.

 • Turmeric — A natural anti-inflammatory, turmeric may help minimize flare-ups when taken orally or added to food.

-• Capsaicin — A form of pepper, this ingredient in some over-the-counter creams may help reduce pain, inflammation, and redness.
+• Capsaicin — A form of pepper, this ingredient in some over-the-counter creams may help reduce pain, inflammation, and discoloration.

 Does Guttate Psoriasis Go Away?